of the world’s shark population has declined over the years. What’s more is that out of the 520 shark species in the world, a quarter of them

 Sharks and the Economy

 Coastal economies are largely dependent on the proper functioning of the marine ecosystem.
 Any disruption can destroy the commercial fisheries.
+Research

 suggests that the global economic value of shark tourism amounts to USD 314 million per year and sustains around 10,000 jobs.
 As the world faces an already existing crisis during COVID-19, the world can’t afford to see another.